vedasamhith146/personal-website/content/tokenization.md

 For that, we use two functions: **Encode** and **Decode**.

-The Encode function first converts the input text into raw bytes; let's call them input bytes.
+The Encode function first converts the input text into  bytes; let's call them input bytes.
 The Encode function then checks whether there is any pair in the input bytes that exists in the dictionary obtained during tokenizer training.
 If such a pair exists, it replaces that pair with the corresponding ID.

 We keep replacing all pairs in the input bytes that are present in the dictionary until there are no more replaceable pairs left.